In the Eucharist, Jesus Christ, the Risen Saviour, meets us visibly and personally in the power of the Holy Spirit. Cardinal Collins puts it this way:

 We earnestly pray to the Lord for complete unity among all God’s faithful, and we thank God for bringing you to our midst.

-The Archdiocese of Toronto does not endorse Masses celebrated in a private home.
+The Archdiocese of Toronto does not endorse Masses celebrate in a private home.
 “The celebration of the Eucharist is to be carried out in a sacred place, unless in a particular case necessity requires otherwise.
-In this case the celebration must be in a decent place.”
+In this case the celebration must be in a decent place.
 (Code of Canon Law, c.932) Note that “it is never lawful for a priest to celebrate in a temple or sacred place of any non-Christian religion”.
-For more detail please consult Celebration of Holy Mass Outside of a Sacred Space Protocol.
+For more details please consult Celebration of Holy Mass Outside of a Sacred Space Protocol.

 The public celebration of Holy Mass outside of a sacred space (i.e. Church or Chapel) requires the permission of the Archbishop of Toronto in all cases.
 Please refer to the Protocol.

-10. Why do we stand, sit, and kneel at various times in the Mass?
+Why do we stand, sit, and kneel at various time in the Mass?

 In the Mass the Church is at prayer.
 Prayer involves our entire being.
 We can pray through our actions such as our gesture and body position.
 Kneeling and standing, for example, carry profound meanings in worship.